sam-ludlow/mame-ao/README.md

 - Only .ZIP archives will be extracted, other archive formats (.7z, .rar, ...) will be considered ROMs and not work.
 If you have these extract them manually to the import directory.

 ## Export
-If you want to use the downloaded assets (ROMs & DISKs) anywhere other than MAME-AO you probably aren't that happy with the way it stores files.
+If you want to use MAME-AO's assets (ROMs & DISKs) anywhere else you probably aren't that happy with the way it stores files.
 Hash stores, no ZIPs, uncompressed ROMs or symbolic links, oh dear what am I supposed to do with those?

 Well that's what the export command is for use it like so: